Stocks Fall Sharply On Coronavirus Fears

 The coronavirus contagion has spread to Wall Street.

 U.S. markets fell sharply Monday amid widening concern that the continuing spread of cases could lead to a global pandemic.
-The Dow Jones Industrial Average tumbled more than 900 points in the opening minutes of trading, before recovering some ground.
-All of the major market indexes were down more than 2.5%.
+The Dow Jones Industrial Average tumbled more than 1000 points.
+All of the major market indexes were down more than 3.5%.

 Stock markets in Europe and Asia were also down sharply.